May 3, 2024

 Arizona Employer Identification Number (EIN)

-An Employer Identification Number (EIN) is a unique nine-digit number assigned by the Internal Revenue Service (IRS).
-This number is used to identify a business entity for tax-related purposes.
+Any LLC with more than one member or with employees must have an EIN, regardless of how it's taxed.
+This is a unique nine-digit number assigned by the Internal Revenue Service (IRS) to identify a business entity for tax-related purposes.

 Does my LLC need a bank account?

 Yes.
 Separating your LLC's finances from personal assets is a requirement of liability shielding.
-Use a separate bank account for accepting payments and paying business expenses to prevent piercing the corporate veil.
+Use a separate bank account to accept payments and pay business expenses to prevent piercing the corporate veil .

 Arizona LLC Name Reservation Fee